mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ```

 ::: note alert
+This option is useful to prevent issues when the number of watched files is higher than what the underlying OS feature allows.
-This option is most useful to linux users to avoid invoking `Error: ENOSPC: System limit for number of file watchers reached`.
-Visit [Issue #2022](https://github.com/mozilla/web-ext/issues/2022) for more context.
+As an example, on Linux a `Error: ENOSPC: System limit for number of file watchers reached` exception is raised if too many files are being watched (See [web-ext#2022](https://github.com/mozilla/web-ext/issues/2022)).
 :::

 <section id="web-ext-sign"></section>